 You are here because you see an opportunity in co-ownership.
-You may consider co-ownership as a way of entering the housing market, or like the idea of having a community by your side sharing the ups and downs of life or you may be struggling with the high cost of entering the housing market and see co-ownership as a way to get it.
-Whatever your reason, you feel that co-ownership has the potential to provide you some specific benefits.
+You may consider co-ownership as a way of entering the housing market, or like the idea of having a community by your side sharing the ups and downs of life.

 Lesli’s reasons for co-ownership

-At that time we did not give much consideration to a legal agreement.
-Luckily all went well and after a number of years we sold and were both able to purchase property of our own.
-Co-purchasing got us into the real estate market, and although the market was less difficult to get into in 1990, co-purchasing was the only way for us to step onto the property ladder.
+At the time, we did not give much consideration to a legal agreement but luckily all went well.
+After a number of years we sold that property and were both able to purchase properties independently.
+Although the real estate market was easier to get into in 1990, co-purchasing was the only way for us to step onto the property ladder.

-I believe that today’s market requires us to think creatively and to pool our resources to live healthier lives.
-Thinking differently about ownership can help us establish both financial well being and social supports.
+I believe that today’s market requires us to think creatively and to pool our resources to live better lives.
+Thinking differently about ownership can help us establish financial, well-being and social supports.

-In my opinion, the value of having others around to participate in looking after your kid, walk the dog, help carry heavy loads, shovel the drive and just say hello is worth way more than any inconvenience of co-ownership.
+In my opinion, the value of building relationships and community, having others around to help look after your kids, walk the dog, carry heavy loads, shovel the drive or just to say hello is worth much more than any perceived inconvenience of co-ownership.

 Case Study: Lesli & Anne's Initial Needs & Wants